Association of Cedarbrook Camps

 Effective Meetings – Making the Most of Meetings – 19 days

-The learner will be able to explain the components of an effective meeting, relate them to camp staff meetings, committee and board meetings, and be able to apply it to their own meeting attendance and participation.
+The learner will be able to explain the components of an effective meeting, relate them to camp staff meetings, committee and board meetings, and be able to apply them to their own meeting attendance and participation.

 Essentials of Salvation – The “bare bones” of salvation – 28 days